-- A contact that inquired filled out an application form
+- A contact that inquired filled out an application form and the contacts were not merged upon form import.

-- A contact inquired multiple times or applied multiple times
+- A contact inquired multiple times or applied multiple times and the contacts were not merged upon form import.

-- A related contact such as a sibling or parent is matched to multiple inquiry students or applicant students
+- A related contact such as a sibling or parent is matched to multiple inquiry students or applicant students.

-- Pending Merge: It’s pending a merge.
+- Pending Merge: A match that is pending a merge.

 - 0-124: unknown (very unlikely a match)